11 civilians gunned down by security forces in Nagaland; Army says 1 soldier killed, several injured | Law-Order

 - India

-At least 11 civilians have been gunned down by security forces in Nagaland's Mon district, police said on Sunday, adding that it is investigating whether the incident was a case of mistaken identity.
+At least 11 civilians were gunned down by security forces in Nagaland's Mon district, police said on Sunday, adding that it is investigating whether the incident was a case of mistaken identity.

-Army said that one of its personnel was killed and several others were injured in the incident.
-It said that the incident and its aftermath is ''deeply regretted'' and the unfortunate loss of lives is being investigated at the highest level.
+Ordering a Court of Inquiry into the incident, Army said that one of its personnel was killed and several others were seriously injured.
+It said that the incident and its aftermath are ''deeply regretted'' and the unfortunate loss of lives is being investigated at the highest level.

 Chief Minister Neiphiu Rio promised a high-level probe into the incident and appealed to all sections of the society to maintain peace.

-The incident took place between Oting and Tiru villages when some daily-wage labourers were returning home in a pick-up van from a coal mine on Saturday evening, the police officer said.
+The incident took place between Oting and Tiru villages when some daily-wage laborers were returning home in a pick-up van from a coal mine on Saturday evening, the police officer said.

 An investigation is underway to ascertain whether the incident was a case of mistaken identity, the officer said.